Love Playing ‘Mario Kart 8 Deluxe’ Online? Multiplayer Is Only Free On Nintendo Switch For Limited Time

 Reviews of Mario Kart 8 Deluxe have been predominantly favorable, with many critics and players citing an enjoyable multiplayer experience that many say has been greatly improved from the Wii U version thanks to additional battle modes.
 It’s also helpful that all players have access to all the maps.
 There is no DLC divide among players, since all the supplemental content that has to be purchased separately in Mario Kart 8 has been packed into the cartridge in Mario Kart 8 Deluxe.

 While Microsoft and Sony have charged for online multiplayer services for years, Nintendo has kept multiplayer free for all of its consoles up to this point.
-Currently on the Wii U, players can pick up and play a game of Super Smash Bros. or Mario Kart 8 with anyone who owns the game and can connect the system to a stable Internet connection.
+Currently on the Wii U, players can pick up and play a game of Super Smash Bros. or Mario Kart 8 with anyone who owns the game and can connect the system to a stable internet connection.
 On the Nintendo Switch, players will only be able to connect, chat, and play with those who subscribe to the Switch’s online services — a change that may significantly segment the game’s player base.

 — Nintendo of America (@NintendoAmerica) April 26, 2017